Characteristics of a Good Listener

 The encouraging part of all of this is that you can actually start active listening on your own today.
 By intentionally practicing your listening skills, you can gradually build better listening habits.
 Here are a few key skills you can implement today to begin actively and mindfully listening:

-Active Listening Key Skills
+Qualities of a Good Listener: Active Listening Skills

 Pay Attention – Give the speaker your undivided attention.
 Maintain eye contact, notice when a distracting thought pops up, acknowledge it, and direct your attention back to the speaker, listen to understand – not respond, and pay attention to body language.

 Reflect, Clarify, and Summarize – Your role as the listener is to understand.
-Our own perspective can often filter what we hear, so in order to put those aside and get to what the speaker is really saying reflect on what is being said and ask clarifying questions.
+Our own perspective can often filter what we hear, so in order to put those aside and get to what the speaker is really saying, reflect on what is being said and ask clarifying questions.

 - Reflections may sound like: “So, what I’m hearing you say is…” or “It sounds like you’re saying…”